A definitive list of dim sum dishes ranked from worst to best

 The family-style dining experience features small plates shared amongst the table, and because of the portion size, diners are able to try a wide variety of dishes.

-There are plenty of fantastic restaurants in Vancouver that offer dim sum, but with so many options it can be overwhelming — especially if you’re one of the new ones to dim sum.
+There are plenty of fantastic restaurants in Canada that offer dim sum, but with so many options it can be overwhelming — especially if you’re new to dim sum.

 - See also:

 Luckily, we’ve sorted out a ranking of the dishes you are most likely to encounter at dim sum, so you can make a more informed decision on what to fill up on.
 Enjoy!

 12. Chicken feet (fung zao)